 Have you ever experienced loud interfering noise during testing?
 Has it ever been so loud that testing had to stop?
-Or have you ever wondered if the environmental noise was too loud but had no way to know for sure?
+Or have you ever wondered if the environmental noise (*also called background noise) was too loud but had no way to know for sure?

 Well, you are not the only one.
-Ambient noise, also known as background noise, is a huge concern as not only can it affect the quality of your results, but can also create a knock on effect for the patient.
+Ambient noise, also called background noise, is a huge concern as not only can it affect the quality of your results, but can also create a knock on effect for the patient.

 Traditionally the go-to solution for blocking noise has been the sound booth but rural and remote areas often don't have access to sound booths.
 It isn't practical to transport a sound booth to these areas nor is it affordable/ As a result access to hearing-related services is limited.

 The focus should instead be on finding alternative and more effective way to attenuate noise.